 Cloud Orchestration allows you to automate workload management across multiple clouds to integrate it into a single workflow.
 Cloud orchestration also controls and synchronizes work.
 This can be hard because cloud orchestration involves systems in public and private cloud orchestration solutions that are often geographically dispersed and require management of the network that connects them.
+Below we propose you find out how Azure Kubernetes managed services can help you with this.

 Answering the question “How do I manage multiple clouds?”, we can say that multi-cloud orchestration management includes procedures and tools that enable a business to secure and monitor workloads and apps across more than one cloud.
 Multi-cloud allows you to manage multiple clouds from a single interface.